amir-s/Dena/readme.md

 */
 ```

-Also, each `denaDownload` return a `Promise` which gets resolved once that instance is executed.
+Also, each `denaDownload` return a `Promise` which gets resolved to `download`'s return value once that instance is executed.

 API
 =====